 Pre-sessional Introductory Mathematics and Statistics: topics covered will typically include linear algebra, multivariate calculus and constrained optimisation, differential and difference equations, basic probability theory and hypothesis testing.

-Econometrics: The first term will emphasise microeconometric applications, and will cover: properties of estimators and how to generate different estimators (Maximum Likelihood Estimation, least squares, method of moments); OLS estimator properties; discrete choice models (binary, unordered multinomial); censored and trucated dependent variable models (Tobit, endogenous selection - Heckman, switching regression models); Linear panel data models; Program evaluation methods.
+Econometrics: The first term will emphasise microeconometric applications, and will cover: properties of estimators and how to generate different estimators (Maximum Likelihood Estimation, least squares, method of moments); discrete choice models (binary, unordered multinomial); censored and truncated dependent variable models (Tobit, endogenous selection - Heckman, switching regression models); Linear panel data models; Treatment evaluation methods.

 - Pre or Co-requisites